richderem/LinCircuit-equation-solver/README.md

 4. Buttons
     * Parse equations - read(parse) the equations form section 3.
     * LinSolve for I - solve the system of equations for current I
+    * LinSolve for V - solve the system of equations for voltage V
+      - To be able to solve a system of eqautions use current or voltage prefixes starting with 1.
     * Inverse laplace trans - Inverse laplace transform the resulting linsolve equations
     * Substitute in equations - substitute the values from section 2. into equations
     * Clear subs values - currently doesn't work